|

 Robert was born 100 years ago this May 8th in Hazelhurst Mississippi and there is going to be some serious partying around the Delta this year to commemorate his birthday.
 The story is ol' Robert was a harmonica player who wanted to play guitar....but he stunk up the place when he tried to play and after being laughed at by patrons of the Jukes and other musicians he went back to the Hazelhurst area to woodshed.
 There he hooked up with a guitar player from Beauregard named Ike Zimmerman.

 Ike was known to play at night sitting on the grave stones in local cemeteries in the Beauregard area - just for the peace and quiet he'd say.
-According to relatives he had Robert join him in these cemeteries for his guitar lessons - might have been the first place the devil heard him play!
-(This is that cemetery:)
+According to relatives he had Robert join him in these cemeteries for his guitar lessons - might have been the first place the devil heard him play! (

 After 7 months (or 2 years by other accounts) Robert headed back up the road towards Clarksdale to show off his new chops.
 Somewhere between Beauregard and Rosedale, around midnight (or at dusk by other accounts) he was walking down a dirt road and when he came to a crossroads a man came up off the road and offered to tune his guitar for him.
 The woodshedding with Ike had greatly improved his playing but after this man tuned his guitar Robert played like nobody else alive.
 But the devil got his due as Robert Johnson died young - poisoned by a jealous husband or girlfriend.
 He was the 1st member of the 27 club - famous musicians who have died at the age of 27.
 Jimi Hendix, Brian Jones, Janis Joplin, Jim Morrison, and Kurt Cobain to name just a few.